-(2 hours Lecture, 3 hours Lab) - This course apprises students on the role of the occupational therapy practitioner in settings that address physical impairment within the scope of occupational therapy practice when treating musculoskeletal conditions across the lifespan.
+(2 hours Lecture, 3 hours Lab) - This is a lecture and laboratory 4-credit hour course designed to give the student detailed instruction in the myology and neurology of the face, neck, shoulder girdle and upper extremities.
+The lab portion of the course will teach manual muscle testing and basic therapeutic exercise and will enable the student to identify anatomical landmarks through palpation skills.
+The course also covers basic neuroanatomy as it relates to occupational therapy.
+PRE-REQUISITE: OTH315C practitioner in settings that address physical impairment within the scope of occupational therapy practice when treating musculoskeletal conditions across the lifespan.
 Pathologies of specific diagnoses and disorders are examined, as well as theoretical frameworks best suited for this setting of practice.
 The lab component offers students opportunities to practice evidence-based and occupation-based interventions such as screening/evaluations, documentation, treatment interventions and techniques, and effective communication/interaction skills.
 PRE-REQUISITES: OTH320C